Awards

 2012 Jessie Degollado KSAT-TV

-2011 Mexican Journalists Various Media Outlets
+2011 Mexican Journalists Multiple Media Outlets

 2010 Martha Tijerina KWEX-TV